-Western Endemics extension
+Western Endemics extension (prior to main tour)

 No less than eight species of lemur occur in the near vicinity of the camp and we will search for the comical Coquerel’s Sifaka and Common Brown Lemur during the day, and the rare Mongoose Lemur, Western Woolly Lemur (or Avahi), Milne-Edward’s Sportive, Fat-tailed Dwarf, and Gray Mouse lemurs after dark.
-If we are lucky, we may also find the recently described Golden Mouse Lemur, one of the world’s smallest primates.
-Reptiles are also plentiful along the trails and we hope to see the impressive Giant Hog-nosed Snake, as well as several smaller species of snake (all harmless – amazingly, there are no venomous snakes in Madagascar), Oustalet’s Chameleon (the world’s largest species), and the aptly named Rhinoceros Chameleon, with its enlarged nasal protuberance.
+If we are lucky, we may also find the recently described Golden-brown Mouse Lemur, one of the world’s smallest primates.
+Reptiles are also plentiful along the trails and we hope to see the impressive Blonde Hog-nosed Snake, as well as several smaller species of snake (all harmless – amazingly, there are no venomous snakes in Madagascar), Oustalet’s Chameleon (the world’s largest species), and the aptly named Rhinoceros Chameleon, with its enlarged nasal protuberance.

 Day 3: Ampijoroa to Mahajunga.
 After some final birding around Ampijoroa, we return by bus to Mahajunga for an overnight stay in a comfortable hotel.

 Day 4: Betsiboka estuary.
 Today we will embark on a great boat trip up the Betsiboka River Delta, south of town, in search of Madagascar Sacred Ibis and, if we are lucky, the elusive Bernier’s Teal.
 Later in the day we return to Mahajunga, but if the tides and currents permit we may first stop off at Katsepy and search for the superb Crowned Sifaka, a very seldom seen lemur.
 We overnight at Mahajunga.